 If you neglect to do these crane inspection requirements, not only will your efficiency suffer, it could lead to fines if OSHA performs a sudden, on-site audit.
 Give us a call today at 866-756-1200 or 866-756-1202 or connect with us online.

 Initial Overhead Crane Inspections For New Equipment in Nevada, MO and Throughout the Midwest

-These inspections should be performed by certified OEM representatives to ensure that all parts of the system have been installed properly and functionally-tested.
-These trained technicians must provide a full report on the findings.
+These inspections should be performed by qualified representatives in accordance with OEM recommendations to make sure all parts of the system have been tested and properly installed.
+These trained technicians must provide a full report of the results.
 At Engineered Lifting Systems, our team is proud to have the pertinent crane inspection certifications in place.
 Contact us right away or call us at 866-756-1200 or 866-756-1202 to take a look at your system before getting to work in the Nevada, MO area or elsewhere throughout the Midwest.